 Even though the ground is flat in most parts, it is still covered in gravel, please make sure to wear comfortable walking shoes

-Have you ever walked Sailor’s stroll before or any other of the hiking routes at Devil’s Punch Bowl?
+Have you ever walked Sailor’s Stroll before or any other of hiking routes at Devil’s Punch Bowl?
 Or alternatively, do you know any other hikes close to London that you can do in a day?
 I would love to hear your experiences in the comments below

 Thank you for reading, I hope it was helpful and answered any questions you might have about Sailor’s Stroll Devil’s Punch Bowl.